Alethieum/alethos/README.md

 ## Why Choose AlethOS?

-**🌟 Built for the Future**: While others build AI tools, we're building the infrastructure for AI consciousness
+**Built for the Future**: While others build AI tools, we're building the infrastructure for AI consciousness

-**🏗️ Production Ready**: Lightweight, stateless, and designed to scale from prototypes to planetary-scale AI systems
+**Production Ready**: Lightweight, stateless, and designed to scale from prototypes to planetary-scale AI systems

-**🎯 Developer First**: Intuitive APIs that let you focus on building intelligence, not managing complexity
+**Developer First**: Intuitive APIs that let you focus on building intelligence, not managing complexity

-**🔓 Fully Open**: Complete transparency and control over your AI agents and their interactions
+**Fully Open**: Complete transparency and control over your AI agents and their interactions

-**⚡ Alethieum Powered**: Optimized for cutting-edge AI models and Alethieum's neural infrastructure
+**Alethieum Powered**: Optimized for cutting-edge AI models and Alethieum's neural infrastructure

 # Examples